ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 El-MAVEN provides three visualizations for alignment analysis.

 * *Show Alignment Visualization*: Click on |show alignment visualisation| in the widget bar to open this visualization.
-Click on any grouped peak to look at its delta Rt vs Rt graph as shown.
+Click on any grouped peak to look at its delta RT vs RT graph as shown.

 |UI24|